airfanBG/WebMVC_HowTo/views/razor.md

 <p>Hate cannot drive out hate, only love can do that. - Martin Luther King, Jr.</p>
 ```

-In code blocks, declare [local functions](/dotnet/csharp/programming-guide/classes-and-structs/local-functions) with markup to serve as templating methods:
+In code blocks, declare local function with markup to serve as templating methods:

 ```cshtml
 @{